Skip to main content

 • Skills before depth: we build regulation first, then decide together what comes next.

 When it is appropriate, some clients benefit from trauma-focused approaches such as EMDR therapy and skills-based therapies.
-This can include dialectical behavior therapy skills and other structured tools.
+This can include dialectical behaviour therapy skills and other structured tools.
 The pace is always collaborative.

 When emotions swing fast, it is hard to 'think your way out' in the moment.
 That is where DBT skills can help inside a dual diagnosis treatment program.
 We use practical tools that reduce overwhelm and support safer choices, especially when cravings and psychiatric symptoms show up together.